zachhannum/the-dark-between/src/pages/Luminous Magic.md

 ---
 # Luminous Magic

 Luminous Magic is Magic that is created or performed through [[The Luminary]].
 This feat is accomplished through the [[Thread]].
 Utilizing the direct connection with the Luminary allows one to bend reality to their will through a [[Conviction]].
 Creating anything meaningful with Luminous Magic is no small feat, and although all living creatures on [[Naos]] have a Thread, few can utilize it to distort the fabric of reality to their will.
+Wielders of Luminous Magic are called [[Acronist|Acronists]].

 ## Permanent Magic
 It is possible for [[Conviction|Convictions]] to become [[Fixed Truth|Fixed Truths]] if the manifestation is strong enough. [[Luminous Magic#Runes|Runes]] can help retain the efficacy of Fixed Truths, though almost all Fixed Truths degrade over time unless regularly maintained or are upheld by a [[Collective Conviction]].